NOUIY/aws-cdk-guide/v2/configure-synth.md

 ------

-By default, the AWS CDK uses `[DefaultStackSynthesizer](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.DefaultStackSynthesizer.html)`\.
-If you don’t configure a synthesizer, this synthesizer will be used\.
+By default, the AWS CDK uses `[DefaultStackSynthesizer](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.DefaultStackSynthesizer.html)`.
+If you don’t configure a synthesizer, this synthesizer will be used.

-If you don't modify bootstrapping, such as making changes to the bootstrap stack or template, you don’t have to modify stack synthesis\.
-You don’t even have to provide a synthesizer\.
-The CDK will use the default `DefaultStackSynthesizer` class to configure CDK stack synthesis to properly interact with your bootstrap stack\.
+If you don't modify bootstrapping, such as making changes to the bootstrap stack or template, you don’t have to modify stack synthesis.
+You don’t even have to provide a synthesizer.
+The CDK will use the default `DefaultStackSynthesizer` class to configure CDK stack synthesis to properly interact with your bootstrap stack.

 ## How to synthesize a CDK stack<a name="configure-synth-stack"></a>

-To synthesize a CDK stack, use the AWS CDK Command Line Interface \(AWS CDK CLI\) `cdk synth` command\.
-For more information about this command, including options that you can use with this command, see [cdk synthesize](ref-cli-cmd-synth.md)\.
+To synthesize a CDK stack, use the AWS CDK Command Line Interface (AWS CDK CLI) `cdk synth` command.
+For more information about this command, including options that you can use with this command, see [cdk synthesize](ref-cli-cmd-synth.md).

-If your CDK app contains a single stack, or to synthesize all stacks, you don't have to provide the CDK stack name as an argument\.
-By default, the CDK CLI will synthesize your CDK stacks into AWS CloudFormation templates\.
-A `json` formatted template for each stack is saved to the `cdk.out` directory\.
-If your app contains a single stack, a `yaml` formatted template is printed to `stdout`\.
+If your CDK app contains a single stack, or to synthesize all stacks, you don't have to provide the CDK stack name as an argument.
+By default, the CDK CLI will synthesize your CDK stacks into AWS CloudFormation templates.
+A `json` formatted template for each stack is saved to the `cdk.out` directory.
+If your app contains a single stack, a `yaml` formatted template is printed to `stdout`.
 The following is an example:

 ```
 $ cdk synth